 |Minimum Cost||National Average Cost||Maximum Cost|

-Rough-In Plumbing Cost Breakdown
+Rough-In Plumbing Cost Breakdown and Factors

 Each piping material has its pros and cons at different price points.
 It’s common for homeowners to choose a different type of piping material when remodeling their homes.
 The piping material factors into the total cost.

 Your local licensed and insured plumber is your go-to pro for rough-in plumbing for your bathroom.
-Hiring a plumber costs $45 to $200 per hour, but the average range is $80 to $130 per hour.
+Hiring a plumber costs about $45 to $200 per hour, but the average range is $80 to $130 per hour.
 Depending on the plumber and the region in which you live, you can potentially pay an additional $50 to $300 in travel fees.